 - Minority individuals.
 Individuals who identify themselves as members of the following population groups: American Indian or Alaskan Native, Asian, Native Hawaiian or Other Pacific Islander, Black, Hispanic, or two or more races. - Minority populations.
 Minority populations are identified where (1) the minority population of an affected area exceeds 50 percent or (2) the minority population percentage of the affected area is meaningfully greater than the minority population percentage in the general population or other appropriate unit of geographic analysis.
-For the purposes of this analysis, "meaningfully greater" is defined as greater than 20 percent of the minority population percentage in the general population of the county. - Low-income populations.
+For the purposes of this analysis, "meaningfully greater" is defined as greater than 20 percent of the minority population percentage in the general population percentage in the general population of the general population. - Low-income populations.
 Low-income populations in an affected area are identified with the annual statistical poverty thresholds from the Census Bureau's Current Population Reports, Series P-60, on Income and Poverty.
-In this analysis, low-income populations are identified where (1) the population of an affected area exceeds 50 percent lowincome based on the Census data or (2) the percentage of low-income population in the affected area is greater than 20 percent of the low-income population percentage in county.
+In this analysis, low-income populations are identified where (1) the population of an affected area exceeds 50 percent low-income based on the Census data or (2) the percentage of low-income population in the affected area is greater than 20 percent of the low-income population percentage in county.